MOQ Meaning: What Is MOQ Wholesale? | All You Need to Know

 The meaning of MOQ is to help scale a supplier’s business and to avoid losses related to shipping and handling multiple small orders.
 That’s why wholesalers that don’t have minimum order quantities, should seriously consider implementing them.
 Here are the steps to do so.

 1. Check the current needs of your customers.
-In order to set realistic MOQ policies, a business needs to gather data based on past wholesale products sales.
+In order to set realistic MOQ policies, a business needs to gather consumer data based on past wholesale products sales.
 One of the things you need to establish is the average value of orders from your clients.
 Another key indicator to keep in mind is profit.
 How much do you spend on transportation-related expenses?
 How much will your supplier business profit increase if you shrink those expenses?
 Doing a market analysis is also a must.
 Check out what MOQ policies competitors have.
 If you’ve built strong relationships with customers who order small quantities, you don’t want to lose them to a competitor.
 It can be useful to offer your clients a grace period before applying MOQ.

 2. Establish different MOQ for different industries and products.
 It can be beneficial for a wholesaler to have a lower MOQ for businesses that can scale quickly.
 That way you can partner with companies that have just started and don’t need a lot of your products right away but might 10X their business quickly.
 Furthermore, a supplier might have different MOQ for different products.
 Generally speaking, the products with the lowest profit margin should have the highest MOQ and vice versa.